SpiderZZZ/heisenbug-demo-allure/README.md

 # heisenbug-demo-allure
 selenide-allure-demo

-Some tests with selenide and allure and github actions.
+Some tests with selenide and allure and github actions after heisenbug conference.
 To run tests run "gradle test" or use IDEA.